Jin93/T2DAG/README.md

 # T2DAG

 R package for T2-DAG, a DAG-informed two-sample test for mean difference in the vector of gene expression levels of a pathway.
-In addition to gene expression data, the method efficiently leveraging axiliary pathway information on gene interactions through a linear structural equation model.
+In addition to gene expression data, the method efficiently leverages axiliary pathway information on gene interactions through a linear structural equation model.

 ## Installation